ICE Mortgage Technology Scripting Objects Reference

 precommitThis event is fired prior to saving and pending changes to the loan.

-perform custom validation and, via the feedback mechanism, prevent the loan from being saved.
+The guest can use this event to perform custom validation and, via the feedback mechanism, prevent the loan from being saved.
 A “cause” attribute can be used to indicate whether the commit() (i.e., the loan save) was initiated by the user or by the code.
 For example:

 {